benhmoore/Argon/README.md

 *The plug and play backend*
 ____

+**This project is no longer recieving updates.**
+It is not recommended to use this project in production.

 Argon enables web apps to seamlessly store and sync user data across multiple devices.
 It offers a complete backend solution for web apps.
 Argon can store anything from the data of a simple text editor, to the position of a player in game -- and keeps it in sync across a user's devices.

 Argon is based on Javascript and PHP -- there are no dependencies, no plugins to install, no commands to run, and no database!
 Just drag and drop onto your server and you're set.